theMonadicNomad/backend-coding-challenge/README.md

 Results:
-- Rest API with routes for getting status of Styr&Ställ-station free slots.
+- Rest API with routes for getting:
+- - The difference between two specific states
+- - The state with the biggest/smallest population
+- - 1 other interesting comparison/information from the dataset
-- Route for accessing logs of queries made to above route.
+- Route for accessing logs of queries made to above route
-- Authentication route for accessing the above mentioned logging route.